 Faithfulness to city and country, and taking “ownership” of one’s city came about because of the couple’s observation that people were leaving the country for greener pastures.
 Kelvin and Cathryn want to inspire the young to stay and find solutions to whatever problems they see instead of turning their backs on the challenges and leaving.

+The Change Your World I Love Kuching initiative saw the participants visiting the home of an elderly couple abandoned by their children.
 “The goal for the whole of Change Your World is to help people realise that justice, mercy and faithfulness are important,” said Cathryn, who is a pastor.
 “It means we should care for what is wrong and make it right.

 “Our method is to help them to love their city, to want to care about their city.
 Then they would care about what’s happening around them.
 They won’t be thinking ‘It’s not me who got robbed, why should I care?’
 And from there, it can lead to loving Malaysia and to thinking about people in other parts of the world.”